-• Ototoka Beach features golden sands and scenic cliffs, providing a picturesque setting for coastal swimming and relaxation.
+- Ototoka Beach showcases striking black sand and towering cliffs, creating a dramatic and picturesque setting for coastal swimming and relaxation.

-• The beach is accessible via SH-3, with a parking area and a short hike from the car park.
+- The beach is accessible via a short drive from Whanganui, with a parking area followed by a brief hike to reach the shore.

 Location and Accessibility